CIS565-Fall-2018/Project3-CUDA-Path-Tracer/README.md

 (insert image here)

 Perfectly reflective surfaces reflect the incident ras perfectly around the surface normals of the object.
 In code, the specular color is sampled and the reflected direction calculated from the incident and normal vectors.
 This creates a mirror-like effect on the object surface.
+Since the specular color is sampled, the reflection is tinted by this color.
+A white specular would act as a perfect mirror, while other colors act more like a smooth perfectly reflective colored metal.
+An imperfect specular material would still reflect, but with some randomness around the perfect reflection vector, much like the diffuse case.
+This would better model rough reflective surfaces.

 #### Perfect Refractive

 Refractive materials transmit light through them, but if the refractive index of the material differs from that of the surrounding material (in this case air) the transmitted ray is "bent" in a new angle determined by the ratio of refractive indices and the angle of the incident ray with the surface normal.
+The result is a distorted view through the object of the objects behind or around it.

 #### Imperfect Refractive  (Partially reflective/Fresnel Effects)